 Self Guided Amsterdam Walking Tour

-We’ve developed a unique Amsterdam Audio Tour app specifically for Amsterdam’s Red Light District.
+We’ve developed a unique Amsterdam Audio Tour app specifically for Amsterdam Red Light District.
 In it, 22 local an international experts will tell you all about one of Holland’s most unique areas.

 Amsterdam Audio Tour With Virtual Guide & GPS

-During the tour your virtual guide Sophie will talk and walk you through the Red Light District of Amsterdam, also known as “De Wallen”.
+During the tour your virtual guide Sophie will talk and walk you through Amsterdam Red Light District, also known as “De Wallen”.
 She will tell you all about the wheelings and dealings that happen in the area and she’ll introduce you to 22 experts in their fields along the way.
 These experts share their knowledge and unique perspectives with you so you’ll really get to know De Wallen; its history and its current iteration.